On the scourge of TB

-Sushama1, a 45 year old widow from a rural neighbourhood in Anicadu, found herself in a quandary one morning.
-She had just braved a gruelling 6 months to complete her TB treatment successfully.
+Sushama, a 45 year old widow from a rural neighbourhood in Anicadu, found herself in a quandary one morning.
+She had just braved a gruelling 6 months and completed her TB treatment successfully.
 Now, the doctors said, her 14 year old autistic child has been diagnosed with TB.
-She had been the sole breadwinner for her family, earning her daily bread by working as a house-maid, but couldn't go to work owing to her illness for the past few months.
-Now, she looks at another 6 months of not being able to work to take care of her son who is now diagnosed with TB.
+She had been the sole breadwinner for her family, but couldn't go to work owing to her illness.
+Now, she looks at another 6 months of not being able to work to take care of her younger son who is diagnosed with TB.

 Government of Kerala is attempting to bring about a change in TB care through its TB Elimination Mission.
 Kerala is bringing primary prevention and secondary prevention to the doorsteps of these disadvantaged families.
 Health workers and volunteers across the state conducted a field survey during the period December 2017 - March 2018 to identify vulnerability to TB among individuals and as an active case finding effort.
 That was phase I of the TB elimination mission.
 In phase II, the vulnerability data is put to use - vulnerable people are tracked actively every three months for symptoms of TB.
 In phase III, Kerala plans to implement/strengthen risk reduction measures like ensuring diabetes control and tobacco cessation.
 In phase IV, it plans to eliminate latent TB infection as well through c-TB skin test screening.

 Apart from this, Kerala also initiated the 'Treatment Support Groups' for TB patients which is a voluntary social support mechanism for support of TB patients facilitated by the treating institution.
 Since the implementation of new technical and operational guidelines, treatment supporter and support group has been scaled up nation-wide.